-HABILITATION: Demonstrate a familiarity with each person’s history, social contacts, likes and dislikes; follow the individual plan recommendations for each person; assist or supervise all aspects of daily living skills (i.e. baths, personal hygiene, grooming, toileting, eating, etc.) allowing for maximum independence.
-Assist in developing habilitation plans, activities, work, and behavior interaction support plans as prescribed by the Person Centered Planning (PCP) process.
+HABILITATION: Demonstrate familiarity with each person’s history, social contacts, likes, and dislikes; follow the individual plan recommendations for each person; assist or supervise all aspects of daily living skills (i.e. baths, personal hygiene, grooming, toileting, eating, etc.) allowing for maximum independence.
+Assist in developing habilitation plans, activities, work, and behavior interaction support plans as prescribed by the Person-Centered Planning (PCP) process.
 Responsible to follow the nutritional instructions of the people served by the program and as such, will follow a planned menu in the preparation of daily meals or any specifically prescribed diets.

 COMMUNICATION: Must communicate directly and in a clear and courteous manner with the people they serve, coworkers, family members, guardians, caseworkers, and the public.
 The DSP must follow written and verbal directions and actively support JFM’s goals and philosophy.
 Communication with each person may be verbal, in writing, or through basic sign language or gestures as needed.
 Must be able to interpret body language, vocalizations, and physiological signs.
 Must be positive, consistent and appropriate in offering feedback, direction, coaching and support for a person’s psychological and emotional needs as outlined in the person’s plan.

 ORGANIZATION: Organize and prioritize the tasks of the job for maximum efficiency.
-As part of the daily routine, tasks may include preparing reports and other documentation, collect data and follow both verbal and written instructions pertaining to routines, plans, programs, and activities.
+As part of the daily routine, tasks may include preparing reports and other documentation, collecting data, and following both verbal and written instructions pertaining to routines, plans, programs, and activities.

 BEHAVIORAL SERVICES: Responsible for consistently following the person’s Behavioral Interaction Support Plan (BISP).
 This requires intensive and ongoing data collection, ongoing engagement of proactive programs, delivering on reinforcement components, and conducting learning opportunities as provided in the BISP.
 A variety of restraints may be used which must be consistently followed to ensure safety for the person, staff and others.